guybedford/es-module-lexer/README.md

 ### TypeScript

-The default `parse` lexes the erasable TypeScript syntax that [Node.js type stripping](https://nodejs.org/api/typescript.html#type-stripping) accepts, so the same lexer that handles your JavaScript also handles your TypeScript without a separate transform step:
+The default `parse` lexes the type-only import and export syntax that [Node.js type stripping](https://nodejs.org/api/typescript.html#type-stripping) erases, so the same lexer that handles your JavaScript also handles those TypeScript edges without a separate transform step:

 ```js
 const [imports, exports] = parse(`